webyrd/Barliman/README.md

 **Update – 4 December 2016:**  The [Clojure/conj 2016 talk](https://www.youtube.com/watch?v=er_lLvkklsk) is currently the best source of up-to-date information on Barliman.

+**The following descriptions are based on an older and far less capable version.
+TODO: update them.**

 The first screenshot shows the main editor window.
 The `Scheme Definition` edit pane contains the complete (fully instantiated) and correct definition of `append`, the list concatenation function in Barliman's default "miniScheme" language.  `append` will be our simple running example in these screenshots.
 The edit window also contains three tests; each test contains an input expression, and the expected value of that expression.
 The `Best Guess` pane, which is not editable by the user, contains the same fully instantiated definition of `append` as in the `Scheme Definition` edit pane.

 All the text in the editor window is black, indicating that all the information in the editor is consistent and valid.
 The definition of `append` is a valid symbolic expression (s-expression), and is indeed a syntactically valid miniScheme definition.
 The test expressions and expected values are syntactically valid, and consistent with each other.